9brada6/tabs-with-posts/development.md

 that from the meta/meta_num orderby note.
 - Document each orderby option, and see whether or not orderby author/post type/...etc is influenced by order in which we declare authors/post types.
 2. Unify parent_id note with post_id note if parent_id are not fetched from the array.
 - Add in documentation examples on how to use advanced arguments in query settings and what query filters to use.
 Also make a link from query settings to documentation?
+- Say that you can use Yoast plugin to set the primary category.
 - Add in documentation how to set scheduled posts, and link from query settings there.

 ### Plugins